 The lead negotiator will also be responsible for ongoing negotiation issues and research as directed by SVCFT.

-Adjunct Faculty Liaison.
+Associate Faculty Liaison.

-The adjunct faculty liaison will be selected by SVCFT in consultation with college administration to serve as a liaison for adjunct faculty in the District.
+The Associate Faculty Liaison will be selected by SVCFT in consultation with college administration to serve as a liaison for associate faculty in the District.

-The role of the adjunct faculty liaison will be to communicate adjunct faculty concerns to SVCFT and College administration.
+The role of the Associate Faculty Liaison will be to communicate associate faculty concerns to SVCFT and College administration.

-The adjunct faculty liaison will be paid 5 FCU’s for each of fall, winter, and spring quarters at the Step A adjunct faculty rate.
+The Associate Faculty Liaison will be paid 5 FCU’s for each of fall, winter, and spring quarters at the Step A associate faculty rate.
 SVCFT will reimburse the College for 50% of the actual costs for this position.

 FACULTY RIGHTS